Ben Roethlisberger: Lake Tahoe

-In August 2009, the Pittsburgh Post-Gazette published details of an affidavit filed as part of a motion by two of the other defendants named in the suit to relocate the case from Washoe County to Douglas County.
-In the affidavit, Angela Antonetti, McNulty's former co-worker, delivered a sworn statement that McNulty had bragged to her about having consensual sex with Roethlisberger.
-As part of the affidavit, Antonetti said she was "absolutely shocked" upon hearing of the case on the radio on July 21.
-Antonetti explained, "I knew that [her] lawsuit and false allegations would unfairly and unjustly hurt Mr. Roethlisberger".
+In August 2009, the Pittsburgh Post-Gazette published an affidavit from Angela Antonetti, McNulty's former co-worker, submitted as part of a motion to move the case to Douglas County, Nevada.
+Antonetti stated that McNulty had previously bragged about having consensual sex with Roethlisberger, expressed hope of becoming pregnant with a "little Roethlisberger", and had asked her to travel to Pittsburgh in an attempt to "run into" him.
+Antonetti said she was "absolutely shocked" to hear about the lawsuit and believed the allegations were false.

-According to the affidavit, defendant Antonetti claimed that McNulty had revealed she was hoping she had gotten pregnant with a "little Roethlisberger".
-Antonetti also claimed that she had been asked to travel to Pittsburgh, Pennsylvania in August 2008 in an attempt to "run into" the quarterback.
-In response, Antonetti advised McNulty she "shouldn't try to chase Mr. Roethlisberger".

-In December 2011, the suit was ended when the parties settled.

 Milledgeville, Georgia

-On March 5, 2010, it was revealed that police in Milledgeville, Georgia investigated Roethlisberger for assault inside the women's restroom of the Capital City nightclub.
-The accuser, a then-20-year-old student at nearby Georgia College & State University, was seen at several establishments with Roethlisberger leading up to the incident, including posing for a photograph with him.
-Roethlisberger spoke with police the night of the incident and stated that he did have contact with the woman that was not "consummated" and afterward the accuser slipped and injured herself.
+On March 5, 2010, it was revealed that police in Milledgeville, Georgia, investigated Roethlisberger for an alleged sexual assault that occurred inside the women's restroom at the Capital City nightclub.
+The accuser, a 20-year-old student at nearby Georgia College & State University, had been seen earlier in the evening at several establishments with Roethlisberger, including posing for a photograph with him.
+Roethlisberger spoke with police that night, admitting he had contact with the woman but claimed it was not "consummated", and that she later slipped and injured herself.

 Roethlisberger hired lawyer Ed Garland, who previously defended Baltimore Ravens linebacker Ray Lewis in his murder trial.
-Head coach Mike Tomlin stated at the time that he was "highly concerned" for the franchise and Roethlisberger.

-The accuser was treated at Oconee Regional Medical Center.
-An emergency-room doctor and two nurses examined her and noted in their report a "superficial laceration and bruising and slight bleeding in the genital area", but could not say if trauma or assault was the cause.
-The remaining examination was "normal".
-A rape kit was collected, but no semen was recovered.
-The doctor's report also quoted the alleged victim telling them that, "A boy kind of raped me."
+The accuser was treated at Oconee Regional Medical Center, where an emergency-room doctor and two nurses reported a "superficial laceration and bruising and slight bleeding in the genital area", though they could not determine whether the injuries were caused by trauma or assault.
+A rape kit was collected, but no semen was found.
+The woman reportedly told medical staff, "A boy kind of raped me."